 6. Menstrual changes

 If you have menstrual periods, ovarian cancer can affect your period in a number of ways.
-It may cause you to:
+It may

 - miss a period